Facundo Oreja

 Facundo Julián Oreja (born 14 June 1982) is an Argentine football coach and former player who played as a right-back.
-He is the current assistant manager of Portuguese club Porto.
+He is the current assistant coach of Liga MX club Cruz Azul.

 Career

 Aldosivi were Oreja's first club, which he played for from 2002 to 2008 and scored two goals in one hundred and fifty-one appearances in Torneo Argentino A and Primera B Nacional.
 In 2008, Oreja signed for Primera B Metropolitana side Nueva Chicago.
 He went on to feature thirty-three times and score one goal (vs. Brown) as Nueva Chicago finished 2nd in 2008–09.
 Further moves to San Martín and Ferro Carril Oeste in Primera B Nacional followed between 2009 and 2012, during which time he made a total of eighty-eight appearances along with two goals.
 On 5 July 2012, Oreja joined fellow Primera B Nacional side Gimnasia y Esgrima.

 He played in thirty-six fixtures in his first season with Gimnasia y Esgrima, 2012–13, which concluded with promotion to the Argentine Primera División.
 In the Primera División, Oreja featured one hundred and twenty-one times for the club across his first five seasons in Argentina's top-flight.
 On 23 June 2019, after two hundred and twenty-one appearances for the La Plata club, Oreja agreed to depart by penning a contract with Barracas Central of Primera B Nacional.
 He left the club by the end of his contract in the summer 2020.